xpertdreamer/emtor/docs/README.md

 [back](#opcodes)

 ## CPU Flags Layout

+### Compare flags
-The CPU uses a single byte flag register to store the results of comparisons and operations.
+The CPU uses a single byte flag register to store the results of comparisons.
 Each bit represents a specific condition of compare.
-Do not mistake these for system flags (not implemented yet).
+Do not mistake these for system flags.

 | Bit | Flag | Name             |
 |-----|------|------------------|